galtza/global-typelist/README.md

 In the [**previous article**](https://github.com/galtza/hierarchy-inspector), we introduced the metaprogramming construct ***type list***.
 We learnt how to perform a series of basic operations like *push_back* and *push_front*, or more complex transformations like *max* or *filter*.
 Finally, we implemented a meta-function called ***find_ancestors*** that given a *type list* TL and a type T, it generates another *type list* containing the ancestors of the type T, in declaration order.

 However, we did not describe how to generate the original ***type list*** in the first place.
-In this article we will be presenting a technique to construct those *type lists* as the compilation takes place.
+In this article, we will be presenting a technique to construct those *type lists* as the compilation takes place.
 We will analyse the basic elements we need from the perspective of an imperative language and then translate that into the realm of template metaprogramming.

 All the article pieces of code will be based on the existence of *type lists* and the basic operation *push_back* as it is listed below: